davide-acanfora/cloud-hub/README.md

 <a name="AzureFunctionsDashboard"></a>
 ## AzureFunctionsDashboard
-Represents the Dashboard used to monitor the AWS Billing service.
+Represents the Dashboard used to monitor the Azure Functions service.

 <a name="AzureFunctionsDashboardConstructor"></a>
 ### `AzureFunctionsDashboard(String name, AzureMonitorDataSource azureMonitorDataSource)`